pod-to-pdf/Pod-To-PDF-raku/README.md

 Description
 ===========

-This module renders Pod to PDF documents via Cairo.
+This module does simple rendering of Pod to PDF documents via Cairo.

 The generated PDF has a table of contents and is tagged for accessibility and testing purposes.